GETobjects/GETobjects/org/getobjects/jaas/README.txt

 How to use?
 ===========

-Eg if you want to use the JoHTTPAuthenticator in your OFSApplication you subclass and provide the method:
+Eg if you want to use the GoHTTPAuthenticator in your OFSApplication you subclass and provide the method:

   @Override
-  public IJoAuthenticator authenticatorInContext(IJoContext _ctx) {
+  public IGoAuthenticator authenticatorInContext(IGoContext _ctx) {
-    return new JoHTTPAuthenticator("HTTP Realm",
+    return new GoHTTPAuthenticator("HTTP Realm",
       new EODatabaseJaasConfig(this.database, MyEODatabaseLoginModule.class));
   }